stmargaryan/sat_sol/README.md

+# Polynomial Time Algorithm for Boolean Satisfiability Problem
-# SAT Problem Generator and Solver
+ SAT Problem Generator and Solver

+#Official implementation of the paper Stepan G. Margaryan "Polynomial Time Algorithm for Boolean Satisfiability Problem" [PDF](https://arxiv.org/pdf/2310.19833.pdf)

 This project includes three Python scripts that work together to generate and check solutions for SAT (Satisfiability) problems.
 The SAT problems are represented as matrices, and the solution-checking is based on the correctness of these matrix representations.